-Pominville, Niederreiter score each; lift Wild over Jets
+Pominville, Niederreiter score 2 each, lift Wild over Jets

 Devan Dubnyk made 38 saves for the Western Conference-leading Wild, and Minnesota finished its road trip 3-1-0.

-Joel Armia had a goal and assist and Bryan Little scored his 15th goal of the season for Winnipeg.

-Ondrej Pavelec went to the dressing room just over six minutes into the second period after stopping 11 of 14 shots.
+Joel Armia had a goal and assist and Bryan Little netted his 15th goal of the season for Winnipeg.
+Goalie Ondrej Pavelec went to the dressing room just over six minutes into the second period after stopping 11 of 14 shots.
 The Jets announced he wasn't returning because of a lower-body injury.

-Connor Hellebuyck made 10 saves in relief for the Jets, who began a four-game homestand.
+Connor Hellebuyck made 10 saves in relief for the Jets, who were starting a four-game homestand.

+Winnipeg coach Paul Maurice said he didn't think Pavelec's injury was serious, but he would be checked out.
+Maurice took the loss with an asterisk beside it.

+''Winning is everything in pro sports, but you have to have an assessment of your game that's honest,'' Maurice said.

 Minnesota forward Mikael Granlund's franchise-record 12-game point streak ended.
 He had five goals and 12 assists during the span, which had been the NHL's longest current point streak.

 Granlund had a penalty shot early in the third but tripped over Hellebuyck while trying to go to the backhand.
-He was awarded the shot after defenseman Dustin Byfuglien pushed a loose stick on the ice toward Granlund when he had the puck in Winnipeg's end.
+He was awarded the shot after defenseman Dustin Byfuglien pushed a loose stick on the ice toward him when he had the puck in Winnipeg's end.

+''That was something new I learned today,'' Byfuglien said of causing the penalty shot. ''I had no clue (about the rule).''

 The Wild led 2-0 after the first period and 3-2 following the second.